-Applicable percentages are based on Based on 1.662,245 shares of Class A common stock outstanding as of April 28, 2025.
+Applicable percentages are based on Based on 1,662,245 shares of Class A common stock outstanding as of May 15, 2025.

-Unless otherwise indicated, the address of each individual listed in this table is c/o Yoshiharu Global Co., 6940 Beach Blvd.
-Suite D-705, Buena Park, CA 90621.
+Unless otherwise indicated, the address of each individual listed in this table is c/o Yoshiharu Global Co., 596 Apollo Street, Brea, CA 90821.

-Number of Class A Shares Beneficially Percent of Class A Common Stock Number of Class B Shares Beneficially Percent of Class B Common Stock Percent of Total Voting Power(2)
+Name of Beneficial Owner Number of Class A Shares Beneficially Owned(1) Percent of Class A Common Stock Outstanding(2) Number of Class B Shares Beneficially Owned(1) Percent of Class B Common Stock Outstanding(2) Percent of Total Voting Power(2) (3)

-Name of Beneficial Owner Owned(1) Outstanding(2) Owned(1) Outstanding(2) (3)

-James Chae 617,100 40.69% 100,000 100.00% 60.74%
+James Chae 617,100 37.1% 100,000(5) 18.5% 20.6%

 Soojae Ryan Cho 6,400 - -

-Jay Kim
+Sungjoon Chae (6) 0 440,000 81.5% 45.2

-10,000 - -
+Jae-Hyo Seo 0 - -

-Harinne Kim 2,500 - -
+Abe Lim 0 - -

-Yusil Yeo 1,000 - - All NEOs and Directors as a Group (5 persons) 637,000 41.82% 100,000 100.00% 61.49%
+All NEOs and Directors as a Group (5 persons)(4) 623,500 41.82% 540,000 100.00% 61.49%

-- Beneficial ownership of less than 1.0% is omitted. - Amicably resigned from being a director on February 13, 2025. - (1) A person is considered to beneficially own any shares: (i) over which such person, directly or indirectly, exercises sole or shared voting or investment power, or (ii) of which such person has the right to acquire beneficial ownership at any time within 60 days (such as through exercise of stock options or warrants).
+Beneficial ownership of less than 1.0% is omitted.

+- (1) A person is considered to beneficially own any shares: (i) over which such person, directly or indirectly, exercises sole or shared voting or investment power, or (ii) of which such person has the right to acquire beneficial ownership at any time within 60 days (such as through exercise of stock options or warrants).
 Unless otherwise indicated, voting and investment power relating to the shares shown in the table for our directors and executive officers is exercised solely by the beneficial owner or shared by the owner and the owner's spouse or children. - (2) Shares of our Common Stock issuable upon the conversion of our Class B common stock are deemed outstanding for purposes of computing the percentage shown above.
 In addition, for purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares of Common Stock that such person has the right to acquire within 60 days after the date of this prospectus.
+For purposes of computing the percentage of outstanding shares of our Common Stock held by each person or group of persons named above, any shares that such person or persons has the right to acquire within 60 days after the date of this prospectus.
 For purposes of computing the percentage of outstanding shares of our Common Stock held by each person or group of persons named above, any shares that such person or persons has the right to acquire within 60 days after the date of this prospectus is deemed to be outstanding but is not deemed to be outstanding for the purpose of computing the percentage ownership of any other person.
 The inclusion herein of any shares listed as beneficially owned does not constitute an admission of beneficial ownership.

-- (3) Our Class B Common Stock has 10 votes per share, while our Class A Common Stock has one vote per share. - (1) Unless otherwise noted, the business address of each of the following individuals is c/o Yoshiharu Global Co., 6940 Beach Blvd., Suite D-705 Buena Park, CA 90621. - (2) Includes 100,000 shares of Class A common stock issuable upon conversion by Mr. Chae of up to 100,000 shares of Class B common stock. - (3) Includes 100,000 shares of Class A common stock issuable upon conversion by Mr. Chae of up to 100,000 shares of Class B common stock.
+(3) Our Class B Common Stock has 10 votes per share, while our Class A Common Stock has one vote per share.

+(4) Unless otherwise noted, the business address of each of the following individuals is c/o Yoshiharu Global Co., 596 Apollo Street, Brea, CA 90821.

+(5) Includes 100,000 shares of Class A common stock issuable upon conversion by Mr. Chae of up to 100,000 shares of Class B common stock.

+(6) Includes 440,000 shares of Class A common stock issuable upon exercise of up to 440,000 warrants issued to BS1 Fund.
+Mr. Chae is the manager of the BS1 Fund with voting and dispositive authority, therefore may be deemed to have beneficial ownership of these shares once issued.